neo-project/docs/en-us/sc/python/logging.md

 ### Logging in custom code

 neo-python is using [logzero](https://logzero.readthedocs.io/) for logging.
-To use alogger with the existing neo logging configuration, you can just import the logger from logzero:
+To use a logger with the existing neo logging configuration, you can just import the logger from logzero:

 ```
 from logzero import logger